DUE DATE: March 23, 2014 @ 7:59 am

 DOCUMENT DESIGN SPECIFICATIONS

-Follow the skeleton below exactly.
-You’ll find a similar template in our Google Docs folder.
-If you use that template, make sure to use File > Make a Copy option.
-I am asking for the rigid template for a reason; I will not read proposals that vary the format.
+Follow the skeleton below exactly (and, again, you can find a similar template in the Semester Project folder).
+I ask for the rigid template for a reason: I will not read proposals that vary the format in any way.
 I want separate sections.
 I wanted them under the headings provided below.
+I want all the sections in the order listed below.
 Above all, remember you are writing a plan not an essay.
 You should think about this in the future tense (especially after you get to Section 3).

 Remember, this proposal is just a plan: your plan to do some research about a question that matters to you.
 You cannot move forward with the research until I sign off on this proposal.

-For me to approve these articles, you must include, under each MLA citation entry, a brief paragraph (100-200 words) explaining what you think are the main claims of the article and an explanation of why you think this article will likely help you answer your question.
+For me to approve these articles, you must include, under each MLA citation, a brief paragraph (100-200 words) explaining what you think are the main claims of the article and an explanation of why you think this article will likely help you answer your question.
 I want to emphasize the hypothesis part of the above task.
 You are guessing about the content because when you submit the proposal, you are not expected to have read these articles.
 Yet.
-If you include articles we’ve read in class, these do not count toward the 5 you need.
-Also, for these entries, rather than telling me why you think the article will help, tell me what claims the authors made that you know will help you (because you have already read these articles).
+If you include articles we’ve read in class, these do not count toward the total of five you need for the proposal.
+Also, for the paragraphs following articles we read in class, tell me what claims the authors made will help you (because you have already read these articles).

 If you need help with the MLA citations, use the Purdue OWL.